Nexmo/station/_partials/stitch/guides/ios/1-simple-conversation.md

-## Getting Started with the Nexmo iOS Conversation SDK
+# Getting Started with the Nexmo Stitch iOS SDK

-In this getting started guide we'll demonstrate how to build a simple conversation app with IP messaging using the Nexmo Conversation iOS SDK.
+In this getting started guide we'll demonstrate how to build a simple conversation app with IP messaging using the Nexmo Stitch iOS SDK.

 ## Concepts

 This guide will introduce you to the following concepts.

 * **Nexmo Applications** - contain configuration for the application that you are building
-* **JWTs** ([JSON Web Tokens](https://jwt.io/)) - the Conversation API uses JWTs for authentication.
+* **JWTs** ([JSON Web Tokens](https://jwt.io/)) - the Stitch API uses JWTs for authentication.
 JWTs contain all the information the Nexmo platform needs to authenticate requests.
 JWTs also contain information such as the associated Applications, Users and permissions.
 It helps you as well as Nexmo facilitate the retention & analysis of metadata for future AI implementations.
 * **Users** - users who are associated with the Nexmo Application.
 It's expected that Users will have a one-to-one mapping with your own authentication system.
 * **Conversations** - A thread of conversation between two or more Users.
 * **Members** - Users that are part of a conversation.